Jessica Amber

 Other safe keywords include:

-Using a flagged keyword can be used in rare cases where the person conducting a product search types the flagged keyword twice.
+A flagged keyword can be seen and used in rare cases where the person conducting a product search types the flagged keyword twice.

 Here is an example: Searching for the words puzzle jigsaw puzzle will bring up all the jigsaw puzzles that also have the word 'puzzle' in their tags.